AliRezaJoodi/AVR_Projects/RelayControllerWithLaserPointer_1CH_ATtiny2313/README.md

 Frequency:     		8MHz

 Note: Included schematic and PCB layout with Proteus
-Note: It's a easy project with AVR and was a prototype.
-Although this made using microcontroller but, it could be done with logic gates.
+Note: It's a prototype and should get better
+Note: This project can be designed with logic gate easily

 ### Folder and Files Description
 It has included: